prenagha/mailmate-resources/README.md

 Of course replace all ```/Users/me/``` with your home directory.

-Uses [Favicon Finder](https://icons.better-idea.org) which I have found works best.
+Uses [Besticon](https://icons.better-idea.org) for Favicons which I have found works best.
 You can see other options commented out in the code.
-Also Favicon Finder is open-source and you can run it locally if you like.
+Also Favicon Finder is [open-source](https://github.com/mat/besticon) and you can run it locally if you like.

-[MD5 script](http://www.myersdaily.org/joseph/javascript/md5.js) included inline in ```custom.js``` because I couldn't get it to work from its own script file.
+[MD5 script](http://www.myersdaily.org/joseph/javascript/md5-text.html) included inline in ```custom.js``` because I couldn't get it to work from its own script file.

 # Examples